 Kovalam Beach: Kovalam beach is only 16 km. away from the city.
 This unique and uncluttered beach of silvery sands fringed with rows of tall palms, a sheltered bay provides a wide choice of water sports. more…

 Others Tourist Attractions in Thiruvananthapuram

 Veli Tourist Village: A large recreational centre located near the airport along a sheltered lagoon offers landscaped gardens and water-sports facilities.
 It is a popular picnic spot.
 Accommodation facilities are available in the youth hostel.

 Aruvikkara: 16 km.
-It is both a pilgrim centre and a picnic spot, with a waterfall nearby.
-On the banks of the Karamana River, the spot houses a temple, where a rock cut shrine is dedicated to Goddess Bhagvathy, the divine embodiment of female power.
+It is both a pilgrim center and a picnic spot, with a waterfall nearby.
+On the banks of the Karamana River, the spot houses a temple, where a rock-cut shrine is dedicated to Goddess Bhagvathy, the divine embodiment of female power.
 A stream with fishes, which come up to be fed by visitors, is another attraction. more…

-Beema Palli: (5 kms south of Thiruvananthapuram) An important Muslim pilgrim centre, it is dedicated to Beema Beevi, a pious Muslim lady believed to have possessed divine powers.
+Beema Palli: (5 km south of Thiruvananthapuram) An important Muslim pilgrim center, it is dedicated to Beema Beevi, a pious Muslim lady believed to have possessed divine powers.
 Devotees of all faiths visit the mosque.